ucsd-cse29/fa24/src/week4/c-multifile-make.md

 6. **Commit and push your changes to Github.** Make sure to include the new files you created in your commit.

 # Makefiles
 Thus far, we have been typing out the various `gcc` commands needed to compile our C programs.
-We have also learned some command-line flags that can be useful when compiling our programs like `-g` for debugging information (and we will be learning an additional one in the next section of this lab!).
+We have also learned some command-line flags that can be useful when compiling our programs like `-g` for debugging information, `-Wall` for extra compiler warnings, and `-fsanitize` for memory errors.
 Wouldn't it be nice if we could just type one command and have all the necessary files compiled with the correct flags?
-This is where `Makefiles` come in.
+This is where `make` comes in.

+`make` is a utility for building C programs.
 A `Makefile` is a file that contains a set of rules that tell the `make` utility what commands it should run for that rule.
 We will be creating a `Makefile` with rules to compile our C programs with the correct flags and dependencies.

 1. In your PA2 repository, create a new file named `Makefile` and add the following content to it:
     <!-- MAYBE WE HAVE THE STUDENTS ADD THE all RULE THEMSELVES AND ASK A QUESTION ABOUT IT AT THE END? -->
     ```
-    all: main test
+    all: main

-    main: main.c pwcrack.c
+    main: pwcrack.c
-        gcc main.c pwcrack.c -g -o main.out

-    test: test.c pwcrack.c
-        gcc test.c pwcrack.c -g -o test.out
+        gcc pwcrack.c -g -o pwcrack.out

     clean:
             rm -rf *.out